NCERT Solutions for Class 10 Science Chapter 6 Control and Coordination

 Answer:

 Plant hormones - These are also called phytohormones.
-Plant hormones are the chemical substance which helps in the growth of the plant(height), flowering and also the development of plants and their response to the environment.
+Plant hormones are chemical substances produced in plants that regulate growth, development, and responses to the environment.
+They help in the growth of the plant(height), flowering, and also the development of plants and their response to the environment.

 Answer: